Jozeevis/MTG-Spoilers-Discord-bot/README.md

 Will clear the list of any already sent cards from the set with the given setcode.
 This means the bot will stop excluding these cards from being send to the channel with the 'getnew' and 'watch' commands, and send every card from that set again when using these commands.
 ### prefix [NEWPREFIX]
 Will change the prefix the bot listens to to the given new prefix.
+### ping
+Will send a message 'Pong!'.
+### help
+Will send a message with all possible commands and usages.

 ## File Structure
 ```